maruf-hossen/Miwok/README.md

 ===================================

 This app displays lists of vocabulary words for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.I have developed this only for educational purpose and based on course mentor's instruction.
+Used in a Udacity course in the Beginning Android Nanodegree.I have developed this only for educational purpose and based on the course mentor's instruction.

 Pre-requisites
 --------------